Hydra-Chain/hydragon-nodee/README.md

 ### Register account as validator and stake

 Hydra's validator set is unique as it offers a permissionless opportunity on a first come/first serve.
 It supports up to 150 validators and uses exponentiating formula to ensure consolidation is countered for a maximum Nakamoto Coefficient.
 The requirements to become a validator: a) to have a minimum of 15,000 HYDRA and b) there to be vacant slots in the validator sets.
-Inactive validators are going to be ejected after approximately 1 hours of inactivity and permanently banned after additional 24 hours if the bann process is not terminated (See the [Ban Validator](#ban-validator) section for more details.) in order to ensure fair environment and highest level of network security.
+Inactive validators are going to be ejected after approximately 1 hours of inactivity and permanently banned after additional 24 hours if the ban process is not terminated (See the [Ban Validator](#ban-validator) section for more details.) in order to ensure fair environment and highest level of network security.

 After ensuring you have a minimum of 15,000 HYDRA in your validator wallet, you can execute the following command.